rdzcn/mk-todo/docs/week26.md

 13. Please split the Todo component into two components: Todo and EditingTodo.
 The EditingTodo component should be shown whenever the todo is being edited.

+- Editing of a todo is handled in EditingTodo component.

 14. Implement moving tasks between lists.
 Begin by adding unit tests for it.